-1) The Issue: Most cases are similarly structured in that they start with the background, factual information about the case and the parties involved.
+1) The Issue: Most cases are similarly structured in that they start with the background and factual information about the case and the parties involved.
 Then they get into the more nitty-gritty: the actual dispute or the issue that is being decided by the court.

-2) The Rule: Once the issue is identified, then the court discusses the rule, or rather the laws or prior cases (a.k.a legal precedent) that has bearing on the issue in dispute.
+2) The Rule: Once the issue is identified, then the court discusses the rule or, rather, the laws or prior cases (a.k.a legal precedent) that have a bearing on the issue in dispute.